 - Durable with new design high quality that you can quickly attaches to sling swivel stud.

 - Applicable for sling swivel stud rifle.
+No adapter.

 Rifle Bipod Buyer’s Guide